uc-cdis/gen3.org/content/resources/gen3-features.md

 ## Automation

-* An open source collection of tools to [simplify and automate the creation and management](../operator/#2-cloud-automation-cloud-automation-img-cloud-automation-svg) of a Gen3 Commons
+* An open source collection of tools to [simplify and automate the creation and management](../operator/#2-cloud-automation) of a Gen3 Data Commons
-* Use [docker-compose](../operator/#1-compose-services-compose-services-img-compose-services-svg) to create a Gen3 Commons sandbox
+* Use [Compose Services](../operator/#1-compose-services) to create a Gen3 Data Commons sandbox
 * Kubernetes [job dispatcher](https://github.com/uc-cdis/ssjdispatcher)
     * Automatically index new files in a bucket